preethamrn/preethamrn.com/content/posts/chatgpt-over-whatsapp.md

 ---
-title: Using ChatGPT on an airplane through Whatsapp - ChatGPT Over Whatsapp (COW)
+title: Using ChatGPT on an airplane through free Whatsapp - ChatGPT Over Whatsapp (COW)
 link: chatgpt-over-whatsapp
 description: ChatGPT is pretty useful and I didn't want to give up access when I flew.
 Most airlines give messaging access for free... so ChatGPT over Whatsapp was born.
 date: 2025-01-14